Moya/Moya/docs/Plugins.md

 ```

 ### Authentication
-The authentication plugin allows a user to assign an optional `URLCredential` per request.
+The `CredentialsPlugin` allows a user to assign an optional `URLCredential` per request.
 There is no action when a request is received.

 The plugin can be found at [`Sources/Moya/Plugins/CredentialsPlugin.swift`](../Sources/Moya/Plugins/CredentialsPlugin.swift)

+The `AccessTokenPlugin` allows a user to a type of access control per request, either `Bearer` or `Basic` HTTP authentication schemes, or a custom header / query parameter.

+The plugin can be found at [`Sources/Moya/Plugins/AccessTokenPlugin.swift`](../Sources/Moya/Plugins/AccessTokenPlugin.swift)

 ### Network Activity Indicator
 One very common task with iOS networking is to show a network activity indicator during network requests, and remove it when all requests have finished.
 The provided plugin adds callbacks which are called when a requests starts and finishes, which can be used to keep track of the number of requests in progress, and show / hide the network activity indicator accordingly.